microsoft/fast/specs/slider/slider.md

 - `slider-label`

 *Attributes*
-- `showTickmark` - boolean to show/hide the tick mark.
+- `show-mark` - boolean to show/hide the mark.
 Default is show.
-- `valuePosition` - used to position the label on the track relative to the min and max values
+- `position` - used to position the label on the track relative to the min and max values

 *Slots*
-- `tickmark`
+- `mark`

 *Parts*
 - `label`